 This medication is used to treat high blood pressure.
 Lowering high blood pressure helps prevent strokes, heart attacks, and kidney problems.
-Chlorothiazide is a "water pill" (diuretic) that causes your body to get rid of extra salt and water.
-This increases the amount of urine you make.
+Chlorothiazide is a "water pill" (diuretic) that causes you to make more urine.
+This helps your body get rid of extra salt and water.

 OTHER USES: This section contains uses of this drug that are not listed in the approved professional labeling for the drug but that may be prescribed by your health care professional.
 Use this drug for a condition that is listed in this section only if it has been so prescribed by your health care professional.

-Use this medication regularly in order to get the most benefit from it.
-To help you remember, take it at the same time(s) each day or as prescribed.
-Do not increase your dose, skip doses, or stop taking this medication unless directed by your doctor.
-It is important to continue taking this medication even if you feel well.
+Use this medication regularly to get the most benefit from it.
+To help you remember, take it at the same time(s) each day.
+Keep taking this medication even if you feel well.
 Most people with high blood pressure do not feel sick.
-For the treatment of high blood pressure, it may take up to several weeks before the full benefit of this drug takes effect.

-Inform your doctor if your condition does not improve or if it worsens (e.g., swelling increases, your routine blood pressure readings increase).
+Tell your doctor if your condition does not get better or if it gets worse (your blood pressure readings remain high or increase).

 Dizziness, lightheadedness, headache, blurred vision, loss of appetite, stomach upset, diarrhea, or constipation may occur as your body adjusts to the medication.
-You may also experience decreased sexual ability or increased sensitivity to the sun.
-If any of these effects persist or worsen, notify your doctor or pharmacist promptly.
+You may also experience decreased sexual ability.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.

 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-This medication may cause a loss of too much body water (dehydration) and salt/minerals.
-Tell your doctor immediately if you have any of these unlikely but serious symptoms of dehydration or mineral loss: very dry mouth, thirst, muscle cramps, weakness, fast/irregular heartbeat, nausea, vomiting, severe dizziness, unusual drowsiness, unusual decrease in the amount of urine, fainting, confusion, seizures.
+This medication can cause a loss of too much body water (dehydration) and salt/minerals.
+Tell your doctor right away if you have any symptoms of dehydration or mineral loss, such as confusion, unusual decreased urination, unusual dry mouth/thirst, fast/irregular heartbeat, severe dizziness/lightheadedness, or seizures.

-Tell your doctor immediately if any of these rare but very serious side effects occur: signs of infection (e.g., fever, persistent sore throat), easy bruising/bleeding, stomach/abdominal pain, persistent nausea/vomiting, unusual/persistent tiredness, yellowing eyes/skin, dark urine, unusual change in the amount of urine (not including the normal increase in urine when you first start this drug).
+Tell your doctor right away if you have any serious side effects, such as: nausea/vomiting that doesn't stop, stomach/abdominal pain, yellowing eyes/skin, dark urine, signs of infection (such as sore throat that doesn't go away, fever, chills, cough), joint pain (such as big toe pain), numbness/tingling of the arms/legs, easy bruising/bleeding, unusual tiredness, unusual change in the amount of urine (not including the normal increase in urine when you first start this drug).

-A very serious allergic reaction to this drug is unlikely, but seek immediate medical attention if it occurs.
-Symptoms of a serious allergic reaction may include: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
+A very serious allergic reaction to this drug is rare.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, such as: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.

 In the US -